sawbin/OnlineAssessment/readme.md

 Follow the following steps to run the project:
 - Download the project
+- If required rename the project name to OnlineAssessment
 - Extract the project and copy the extracted file to www folder inside wamp
 - Just run the wamp and and go to the project url